 If you aren't ready to drop the dough for a Surefire or Modlite head, here is a stop-gap for you!
-Carefully vetted, these LED heads will still run circles around 90% of the competition without breaking the bank.
+Although this LED head is NOT manufactured by Valhalla Tactical, it is carefully vetted by our staffs and will still run circles around 80% of the competition.

 - 1,600 lumen output*